 Our school was founded with the intention of providing the opportunity for children who come from a Japanese background to become familiar with and learn Japanese in this rich environment.
 We have always been committed to creating a school environment where learning is fun.

 Students may enroll in the school from age four.
-The curriculum includes textbooks that are also used in Japan, as well as a variety of teaching materials, worksheets and content from the internet.
-Lessons are all taught in Japanese based on a communicative approach that is aimed at developing student listening, reading, writing and speaking ability.
+The curriculum includes textbooks that are also used in Japan, in addition to various teaching materials, worksheets, and contents from the Internet.
+Lessons are all taught in Japanese based on a communicative approach that is aimed at developing student listening, reading, writing, and speaking abilities.

 As well, since our school is a charitable organization, the contribution of volunteer work by each member is essential in order to run the school smoothly.